-These days, this usually goes without saying for a website, but many people are still unaware on what an impact that SEO can have for your website and its visibility to potential consumers.
+These days, this usually goes without saying for a website, but many people are still unaware of what an impact that SEO can have on your website and its visibility to potential consumers.

 SEO helps you get more visitors from search engines to your website.
 While WordPress is SEO friendly out of the box, there is so much more you can do to increase your website traffic using SEO best practices.